 Our team’s vision is to establish an indigenous, reproducible group of believers.
 With this goal, all of what we do falls under making friends for His Name Sake.
 Bringing medical and dental teams and clean water has made huge inroads into villages for the Word to be sown.

 As a mother and wife, much of what I do is a support role, while making endless pots of strong, hot, sweet tea.
 However, God has allowed me many ministry opportunities with cooking, teaching and studying the Word with ladies, helping the sick that come to our door, and even teaching reading.
-I home school most mornings and spend many afternoons and weekends visiting women, studying Truth or sharing stories.
+I home school our kids most mornings and spend many afternoons and weekends visiting women, studying Truth or sharing stories.

 Primary Prayer Request: